What is Adderall? The Most Full Review

 Adderall headache is a common side effect with a frequency of about 15%.

 A headache itself brings no harm and usually disappears after you stop taking Adderall.

-It seems like if the balance of chemicals in your brain is disturbed enough it provokes a migraine-like headache.
+But it seems like if the balance of chemicals in your brain is disturbed Adderall may provoke a migraine-like headache.